jlcoto/jlcoto.github.io/_posts/2016-06-18-kernel-density.markdown

     return freq, cal_bands
 {% endhighlight %}

-An important thing to remember is that this is not a frequency chart, i.e. the height of the bar *does not* gives us the probability of observing a value within that range.
+An important thing to remember is that this is not a frequency chart, i.e. the height of the bar *does not* give us the probability of observing a value within that range.
 Remember that the histogram is trying to approximate the density of the variable.
 Plotting our results only takes one easy step:

 {% highlight python %}